 - Abstracts should be structured and include concise statements outlining:

 - Background – study objectives, hypothesis to be tested, or description of the problem

-- Results – present as clearly and as much in detail as possible the findings/outcome of the study.
-Please summarise any specific results (incl. statistical analysis when appropriate)
+- Results – present the findings/outcome of the study as clearly and in as much detail as possible, summarising any specific results (incl. statistical analysis when appropriate)

 - Conclusion – description of the main outcome of the study, and explain the significance of your findings, and future implications of the results.

-- Authors are strongly encouraged to provide proper quantification of experimental results in the form of an illustrative table or figure.
+- Authors are strongly encouraged to provide proper quantification of experimental results, including those from experimental basic/translational research, in the form of an illustrative table or figure.

 - It is the author’s responsibility to submit a correct abstract.
 Any errors in spelling, grammar or scientific fact will be reproduced as typed by the author.

 - The abstract theme is the general heading under which your abstract will be reviewed.
 Please choose the theme which best suits the subject of your abstract: Pathogenesis, Epidemiology, Treatment, or Prevention.